cyberconnecthq/cyberconnect-docs-v2/docs/how-to/build-content-app/middleware-for-post.md

 ![nft essence](/img/v2/build-content-app-middleware-for-post-nft.png)

-Awesome job!
+Congrats!
 You've completed the **How to Build Content app** guide!
 Now you can build your own content application and get super creative with it.
 We would love you see your work so don't forget to share it on our [Discord](https://discord.com/invite/cUc8VRGmPs) channel!